w3c/mathml-docs/notes-on-mathml/notes-parsing.md

 ### Structure of the Relax NG schema.

-Compared with the MathML 3 schema, the schema has been restructured to accomodate MathML Core, also th individual components have been constructed to allow them to be separately used.
-So MathML documens may be validated against any one of `mathml4-core`, `mathml4-presentation`, `mathml4-strict-content`, `mathml4-content`, `mathml4` or `mathml4-legacy`.
+Compared with the MathML 3 schema, the schema has been restructured to accomodate MathML Core, also the individual components have been constructed to allow them to be separately used.
+So MathML documents may be validated against any one of `mathml4-core`, `mathml4-presentation`, `mathml4-strict-content`, `mathml4-content`, `mathml4` or `mathml4-legacy`.